CDAE 195 Propoganda, Media Ownership, & Citizen Responsibility CRN 14761 3 Credits

-Attendance Policy: Unexcused absences from lecture result in at least a 1% reduction of your final course grade for each unexcused absence.
+Attendance Policy: Unexcused absences or lateness from lecture result in at least a 1% reduction of your final course grade for each unexcused absence or lateness.
 Attendance will be taken each lecture.
 This is not a class to cut and get notes from someone else.
 This is a class where you must come to lecture a few minutes early and be ready to participate for the entire lecture.
 Athletes are excused only for Varsity Games (and work is expected to be made up within one week).
 If you can not make a class, you must notify your instructor before the class.
 Notification after the fact will result in a zero for that class and assignment.
 If you miss a speaking assignment without notifying your instructor before the class or if you miss a speaking assignment because you were not prepared, you will earn a zero for that assignment.
 Only extreme legitimate prior-notification absences (death in the family, serious illness, or accident) will be made up.
 For an excuse to be legitimate you must contact your college's Deans office (for CALS Deans Office Rose Laba, 656-0289, firstname.lastname@example.org) and they will notify Dr. Leonard.
 This should be a very rare occurrence.
 Dr. Leonard needs to hear from the Deans Office for an excuse to be legitimate.Examples of unexcused absences:

 Make-Up Policy: If you can not make a class, you must notify your instructor before the class.
 Notification after the class will result in earning a zero for that class and assignment.
 If you miss a speaking assignment without notifying your instructor before the class or if you miss a speaking assignment because you were not prepared, you will earn a zero for that assignment.
 Only legitimate prior-notification absences (death in the family, serious illness, or accident) will be made up.
 This should be a rare occurrence.
 In such circumstances, notify your college's Deans Office (CALS Deans office - Rose Laba, email@example.com, 656-0289 who will contact Dr. Leonard with an official excuse), Dr. Leonard before missing class.
 Dr. Leonard needs to hear from the Deans Office for an excuse to be legitimate.